 Mr. Stephen McNena

-He also teaches on the B.Ed. in Home Economics, Nursing and Access programmes at St. Angela’s College.
+I lecture on the BA (Youth and Family Studies) degree at NUI Galway.
+I also teach on the B.Ed. in Home Economics, Nursing and Access programmes at St. Angela’s College.

-2013 project: evaluation of Ballinasloe marina on behalf of Ballinasloe Town Council and Galway County Council
+Previous projects include a socio-economic analysis of regions of Ireland (2012) and an evaluation of Ballinasloe marina on behalf of Ballinasloe Town Council and Galway County Council (2013).

 Peer Reviewed Journals